morgana-x/ImageAPI/README.md

 + Allow for images to be spawned on round start from config
 + Support for creating images with bullet holes (maybe)
 + Fix falling into ground glitch and serverside collider.... again (Just make the base's spawnedPrimitive public silly exiled :( )
++ linux support
++ pixel neighbour checks so less pixels are spawned
 # Commands
 ## image
 + arguments: (string) filename (including .png on end etc)